 2013 MINI Cooper Clubman Review

-Test drivers say the Cooper Clubman's cabin is well-made, but the control layout can be confusing and space is tight.
-The Cooper Clubman’s standard features include Bluetooth, a USB port and HD Radio, which is good for the class, but reviewers find the climate, stereo and optional infotainment system frustrating to use.
+Auto writers say the 2013 Clubman's cabin is well-made, but the control layout can be confusing and space is tight.
+Standard features include Bluetooth, a USB port and HD Radio, which is good for the class, but reviewers find the climate, stereo and optional infotainment system frustrating to use.
 The Mini Cooper Clubman seats four.
 Reviewers do appreciate that it offers more cargo space than the Mini Cooper Hardtop, but say that the room available with the rear seats up pales in comparison with the rest of the class.
 They add that the rear seats are cramped for adults.
 The second row is also hard to enter and exit.

 - "Mini Clubman may look like an economy car, but this Best Buy is actually a sporty driving machine that brims with character." -- Consumer Guide (2012)